reimagined/resolve/docs/introduction.md

 slug: /
 ---

 ReSolve is a CQRS, DDD, Event Sourcing framework for Node.js.
-ReSolve implements an elaborate server-side infrastructure with out-of-the box support for various types of data storages, event export and import, modules, encryption, as well as testing and debugging tools.
+ReSolve implements an elaborate server-side infrastructure with out-of-the box support for various types of data storages, event export and import, encryption, testing and debugging tools? and more.

-On the frontend, you can use the reSolve HTTP API or one of the included client libraries based on your requirements and technology of choice.
+On the frontend, you can use the reSolve HTTP API or one of the included client libraries based on your requirements and and client-side technology of choice.

 ## Core Concepts